MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/pm/MEF W143 - LSO Allegro, LSO Interlude and LSO Legato Performance Monitoring API - Developer Guide.md

 monitoring configuration against a new schema without redeployment.
 This pattern is called **Dynamic Binding.**

-Regardless of chosen implementation pattern, the HTTP payload is exactly the same.
+Regardless of the chosen implementation pattern, the HTTP payload is
+the same.
 Both implementation approaches must conform to the requirements specified below.

-**[R3]** `ServicePayloadSpecificAttributes` and `ResultPayload` type are extension points that **MUST** be used to integrate service performance properties into a request/response payload.
+**[R3]** `ServicePayloadSpecificAttributes` and `ResultPayload` types are extension points that **MUST** be used to integrate service performance properties into a request/response payload.